Where does jealousy come from, and why do we experience it in romantic relationships?

 Don’t compare yourself to others

 Remember that your self-esteem takes a dive when you start comparing yourself to your ‘rivals’ and most of the time it is only self-created rivalry.

 Always be conscious of your negative thought patterns.
 Whenever they arise ask yourself why this is and try to replace them with better-feeling thoughts.

 Remind yourself that you deserve affection

 You are worthy no matter what and understanding this will go towards being centered within yourself.
-Practice self-love and thinking you are enough as you are, and you will experience a shift in awareness.
+Practice self-love and think you are enough as you are, and you will experience a shift in awareness.
 Your emotions will be more stable, and you will realize you deserve affection and love.

 For Caree Brown LCSW, her work is her calling.
 But Caree does not feel that therapy needs to be a lengthy process – her clients are often surprised to resolve their issues much faster than they initially expected.
 Caree councils individuals, couples, and families to make life changes.
-She has offices is Walnut Creek and Rockridge, CA. Contact Caree Brown today!
+She has offices in Walnut Creek and Rockridge, CA. Contact Caree Brown today!